Title Goal Links

 4 RSA Cryptosystem Implement the RSA public-key cryptosystem. writeup | zip | discussion

-5 Atomic Nature of Matter Re-affirm the atomic nature of matter by tracking the motion of particles undergoing Brownian motion, fitting this data to Einstein’s model, and estimating Avogadro’s constant. writeup | zip | discussion
+5 Atomic Nature of Matter Re-affirm the atomic nature of matter by tracking the motion of particles undergoing Brownian motion, fitting these data to Einstein’s model, and estimating Avogadro’s constant. writeup | zip | discussion

-6 Markov Model Use a Markov chain to create a statistical model of a piece of English text and use the model to generate stylized pseudo-random text and decode noisy messages. writeup | zip | discussion
+6 Markov Model Use a Markov chain to create a statistical model from an English text corpus and use the model to generate stylized pseudo-random text and decode noisy messages. writeup | zip | discussion

 The writeup file contains descriptions of the problems in the assignment.
 The zip file contains the starter files for the problems, any necessary data files, and notes.txt file for the assignment.
-The discussion link provides additional explanation of the assignment problems and directions on how to solve them.
+The discussion document provides additional explanation of the assignment problems and directions on how to solve them.

 Submitting Your Work